 - The Final Verdict

-Color Inversion / Darkening
+Colour Inversion / Darkening

 - As you can see in the screenshots above, the color inversion mostly works out fine, with some hiccups.

-- Sometimes the extension will end up assigning the wrong colors to some elements in the page which hits the eye almost instantly.
+- Sometimes the extension will end up assigning the wrong colours to some elements in the page which hits the eye almost instantly.
 It’s really nitpicking though, considering the developer is actually trying to build such a useful tool when browser makers keep ignoring such basic features.

 - Dark Reader doesn’t work everywhere though.
-One of the websites immune to Dark Reader is Gmail, which in spite of having a dark mode, cannot do much with emails with white backgrounds and ends up stunning you in those late night work hours.
+One of the websites immune to Dark Reader is Gmail, which in spite of having a dark mode, cannot do much with emails with white backgrounds and ends up stunning you in those late-night work hours.

 Even with its setbacks, we do appreciate the thought that has been put into the extension, as it comes with some really useful features: